-5. Do I need to do soft tissue reconstructions in facial trauma patients?
+- 5. Do I need to do soft tissue reconstructions in facial trauma patients?
 Facial trauma also affects the soft tissues of the orbit and face.
-These lesions will not be adequately visualized on the bone algorithm images.
+These lesions will not be adequately visualized on the bone algorithm images. - Why use Auto/Smart mA?
 See same question under 'Adult Orbit' subsection of "Neuro CT Protocols".